 Usually when you think of digital nomads, you picture a young person with a backpack, footloose and carefree, jaunting around the world while working remotely as a writer, an app developer, a programmer.
-What you don’t often think of it as people traveling with kids.
+What you don’t often think of is a nomadic family.

-But that’s exactly what the Pamley-Liddell’s are doing.
-Richard, Emma are traveling the world with three kids: Sophie, 14, Zach, 8, and Imogen, 7.
+But that’s exactly what the Pamley-Liddell’s are.
+Richard and Emma are traveling the world with three kids: Sophie, 14, Zach, 8, and Imogen, 7.

 On their blog, Journey of a Nomadic Family, they write: “We are seeing the globe on a budget and chronicling our travels as we go.Our ed-venture this year is allowing the world to teach us new skills and cultures, new perspectives and hidden depths.”